hfg-gmuend/gmynd/docs/groupData.md

 #### Example 2:

-Special case where the values of a property are arrays.
+Special case where the values of a property (here `genre`) are arrays.

 ```javascript
 let movies = [